-How to manage your CarPlay apps
+Get your CarPlay Home screen just how you like it with these tips

 Tap CarPlay.

-Tap your car's name.
+Tap your car's name and then tap Customize.

-Tap on the - symbol in the upper-left corner on the app you want to delete.
+Tap on the delete symbol (-) to the left of the app you want to delete, then tap Remove.

+Note: Only apps with a delete sign beside their icons can be removed from CarPlay.

 How to add apps back to CarPlay

-Did you delete the wrong app by accident, or want to give something another shot?
+Did you delete the wrong app by accident or want to give something another shot?
 Add apps back to CarPlay like this.

 - Open Settings on your iPhone.